Pickelhaupt/EUC-Dash-ESP32/src/Readme.md

 - Kingsong EUC support
 - OTA updates on wifi (no binary available yet)
 - Settings storage on flash
+- haptic feedback for speed, current and temperature
+- long press on dashboard to toggle lights
+- Store settings to flash
 - settings for:
   - clock
   - dashboard